kanand4-wisc/rax/README.md

 # rax

-An educational tool for exploring relational algebra
+An interactive tool for exploring relational algebra

 ## Demo